Snow Treasure: Historical origins

 The characters and some of the events described are fiction, but the story may have some basis in fact.
-A cargo of gold bullion, worth $9,000,000, arrived by the freighter Bomma in Baltimore on 28 June 1940.
+According to the book's introduction, a cargo of gold bullion, worth $9,000,000, arrived by the freighter Bomma in Baltimore on 28 June 1940.
 The ship's captain reported that the gold was smuggled past the Germans by Norwegian children on their sleds.
 The book is often described as being "based on a true story."
 McSwigan stated in an author's note "that she [had] tried to be as accurate as possible in describing how the children carried the gold on sleds" while admitting that some details were changed.
 A journalist by trade, she wrote in 1960: "Some of my children's books are based on actual happenings.
 Over and over, an Associated Press dispatch or one from United-International has set me to wondering: What kind of patriots were those Norwegians who saved their gold by having their children sled it down a mountain past the occupation forces, as I subsequently made my characters do in Snow Treasure?
 Or what was he like, the real 'sixteen-year-old who, on a homemade portable radio transmitter, broadcast resistance against the Japanese as did my Juan of Manila?
 Or, what about those Czechs who stole a railway train and drove it into West Germany, as mine would do in All Aboard for Freedom?
 These stories came out of the newspapers."
 In the book's foreword McSwigan also asserted: "This story is based on an actual happening.
 On June 28, 1940, the Norwegian freighter Bomma reached Baltimore with a cargo of gold bullion worth $9,000,000...
 Two changes were made in the scant account given in the news dispatches that accompanied the disclosure of the cargo of gold.
 The Bomma, a coasting motorship, became the Cleng Peerson, a fishing smack.
 Also, the distance the gold was sledded was not twelve miles but actually thirty-five miles.
 Otherwise, how the Norse children set about eluding the German forces of occupation is here reconstructed as well as possible from what brief facts were permitted."